wasp-lang/wasp/web/docs/advanced/apis.md

   path: "/foo"
 }
 ```
-And then in the implementation file (returning the default config):
+And then in the implementation file:
 ```js title="src/server/apis.js"
 export const apiMiddleware = (config) => {
   return config;